 #4 - For pregnant and postpartum women, physical activity results in a 30% reduction in risk of gestational diabetes1

 #5 - WHO in 2020 reported that up to 5 million deaths a year could be averted if the global population was more active1

 #6 - Insufficiently active people have a 20% to 30% increased risk of death compared to sufficiently active people1

 Physical exercise can contribute to the prevention of non-communicable diseases and lower blood pressure.
 An acute lack of physical activity can result in poor health.
 Young people may experience unhealthy weight gain, poor fitness levels, sleep problems, and poor social behavior.

 #7 - Eating at least 400g or five portions of vegetables per day reduces the risk of NCDs2

 Healthy eating should begin from infancy and continue throughout life.
 Breastfeeding improves cognitive function and sets the child on a healthy path early in life.
-Current eating trends show that urbanization and the increased popularity of processed foods have resulted in the consumption of more energy foods, fats, sodium, and sugars.
+Current eating trends show that urbanization and the increased popularity of processed foods have resulted in the consumption by the average person of more energy foods, fats, sodium, and sugars.

 #8 - An unhealthy diet is one of the leading global risks to human health2

 #9 - About 90% of Americans eat more sodium than is recommended for a healthy diet3